Written by: Joseph Starzl

 continued.

-who most need it.
 Education can transform lives, but in Honduras a bilingual

 education can open doors, too.
 This partnership promised to bring new opportunities to the kids living at Amigos—radical opportunities all too rare for kids who were orphaned or found on the streets, survivors who need and deserve a great education.
 The partnership was formed.
 BECA would introduce their school the next calendar year.